IgniteUI/indigo-design-docfx/en/components/list-item.md

 ## Secondary Action in Figma and Sketch

 There are 4 interchangeable List Item Secondary Actions in Figma and Sketch.
-In Figma, they are available under the `Secondary Action` component properties where they can be switched and turned on and off, depending on the case and needs.
-The used Auto Layout in Figma will automatically adjust the component based on the selected properties.
-In Sketch, they are available as `Symbol Overrides` and thanks to the Smart Layout, they can be adjusted further by setting unnecessary elements to ~No Symbol.
+In Figma, they are available under the `Secondary Action` base component properties where they can be switched and turned on and off, depending on the case and needs.
+The auto layout in Figma will automatically adjust the component based on the selected properties.
+In Sketch, the Secondary Actions are available as `Symbol Overrides` and thanks to the Smart Layout, they can be adjusted further by setting unnecessary elements to ~No Symbol.

 |                  |                                                                                                    |                                                                                                                                       |
 | ---------------- | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |